Skip to content

 By monitoring these KPIs, you can identify trends and areas for improvement in your QA process.

-Analyze and Report Test Results
+Analyze and Report on Test Results Effectively

 Analyzing test results isn't just about finding bugs; it's about understanding the why behind them.
 When you find a defect, investigate the root cause.
 Was it a coding error, a misunderstanding of requirements, or an issue with the testing process itself?
 This information is crucial for preventing similar defects in the future.